-When you are buying or selling stocks from the secondary market, you have the option to place different trading order types to get the best execution price.
-It’s used in stock market to control the buying and selling price of stocks.
+While buying or selling stocks from the secondary market, you have the option to place different trading order types to get the best price.
+Limit order used in the stock market to control the buying and selling price of stocks.

-What is a limit order in stock market
+What is a limit order?

-While buying or selling stocks from the market, you can fix a maximum value per share to buy or minimum value per share to sell.
-If you set this price to your stocks, your offer to buy or sell will be referred as a limit order.
 Market will consider that you are willing to buy or sell your common stock, but only when you reached your price.
-This means, you can set a limit on the amount per share you are willing to pay for buying a stock and the value per share you are willing to get for selling a stock.
+This means, you can set a limit on the amount per share that you are willing to pay for buying a stock and the value per share you are willing to get for selling a stock.

 How price gets executed in limit order

 If you have set the best value, your offer may go to the top of the list for execution or else it will get in line with others waiting for the turn.
 Based on the market value per share, your limit order may works its way to the top if it finds a buyer.

-Assume for a moment, that the stock of a company XYZ limited is expected to fall and you as an investor is interested to buy it.
+For example, let us assume for a moment, that the stock of a company XYZ limited is expected to fall and you as an investor is interested to buy it.
 In such a case, you can place a limit order to buy the stock at a lower value than the present current market value.
 By doing so, your offer will get executed if market value per share falls to your specified value and there is a buyer at that level.

 This type of offer tells the market that under no circumstances you are willing to pay more than Rs 2,500 for buying the stock.
 This means if a seller wants to sell 100 shares of XYZ limited at Rs 25 or at a lesser price per share, then your limit buy order will get executed and you will get 100 shares of XYZ limited.

 Similarly, if you have placed a limit sell order for 100 shares of XYZ limited at a value of Rs 25 per share, then it means that your offer will not be executed for a price less than Rs 25 per share.

 If you set a buy price too low than your market value per share, then chances are that it will never get executed.
 You should learn how to set your limit orders to get maximum profit.
 Similarly if you set a sell price too high than the present market value, then chances are that you will not be able to sell your stocks